RWS/studio-api-docs/apiconcepts/filetypesupport/implementing_the_preview_writer.md

     _preview.Write(textInfo.Text);
 }
 ```
-***

-Let us assume that you want to insert a line break after each paragraph unit.
-To do this use the two following override methods to enclose each paragraph in a **DIV** tag pair:
+If you want to insert a line break after each paragraph unit, override the following methods and wrap each paragraph in a **DIV** tag pair:

 # [C#](#tab/tabid-4)
 ```cs